tomoil-h/dlsys2023/README.md

-# Homework 0
-Public repository and stub/testing code for Homework 0 of 10-714.
+Public repository and stub/testing code for dlsys Homework of 10-714.

 # Record of homework